]

 Join to explore, from the end-user perspective, ongoing positive climate action initiatives across the UK public and private sector; identifying challenges, gaps and best practices across in strengthening collective strategic actions to achieve climate resilience between data communities and users.
 Gain insights to the key role that Earth Observation plays in delivering positive climate action in the UK.

-Hear from speakers representing both public and private sectors who will showcase projects and programmes to maintain essential public services and products, highlighting a data-driven approach in local and national climate action with emphasis on existing use of Earth Observation data and future needs.
+Our fantastic line-up of speakers represents both public and private sectors who will showcase projects and programmes to maintain essential public services and products, highlighting a data-driven approach in local and national climate action with emphasis on existing use of Earth Observation data and future needs.

 This event is suitable for newcomers to EO as well as those familiar with satellite data from space, climate services and applications, so please share with your wider connections.